Medical questions & health advice by licensed doctors

-"Why do I have dried blood occasionally coming out of my nose when I blow it clean?
+"Why do I have dried blood occasionally coming out of my nose when I blow it clean?"

 I suffer from occasional seasonal allergies, and often feel like my sinuses are congested.
 However, I don't have sinus headaches.
 My seemingly sinus-related symptoms do occasionally lead to fevers of about 100 F. This problem has been ongoing for a number of years, and my doctor has been little help (gave me a flonase prescription).
 I recently added an allergy proof cover to my mattress hoping that it would help.

 This is because it is easier to prevent a flare of sinus congestion than to treat it once it is fully developed.
 Flonase and other nasal steroids are one of the backbones of treating sinus congestion.
 They are extremely effective, however in order to work they must be taken every day for long periods of time.
 In addition to nasal steroid sprays, I also recommend nasal irrigation with a saline spray or, better yet, the Nettypot system.
 This is a little uncomfortable at first but one quickly gets used to it, and it is also very effective.
 Using these two methods together, most cases of congestion will clear up.
 Rarely, sinus congestion requires antibiotics but these are not usually helpful.
 You should start by addresses your concerns with your primary care doctor and coming up with a good treatment plan together.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.